 In both scenarios—whether the parents or the court makes the decision about parental responsibilities—the “best interests of the child” standard must be used.

 Child custody cases in Illinois can be difficult and frustrating, but an experienced Cook County child custody attorney can help.
-Contact Arami Law Office to get started on your case with a dedicated advocate.
+Contact Arami Law to get started on your case with a dedicated advocate.